When should my child start preparing to apply for colleges?

 When will my child receive a school’s decision?

-Most schools send out decisions in late March / early April.
+Most schools send out decisions in late March or early April.
 If your child applies early decision, he or she should expect to hear back sometime between mid-December and early January.
 While waiting can be a stressful experience, if your child has truly put in his or her maximal effort with college preparation and applications, this is a time to sit back, relax, and enjoy the rest of senior year (while keeping grades and extracurricular activities going strong of course!).

 Read More At: